 Transfer to the airport and fly to Uyuni.
-The Salar de Uyuni is the world's largest salt flat spanning 10,000 square kilometres and is one of South America's most remarkable landscapes.
+The Salar de Uyuni is the world's largest salt flat, 10,000 square kilometres and one of South America's most remarkable landscapes.
 Completely flat and covered by a thick white salt crust, just a few inches of water perfectly reflect the mood of the sky and the vast expanses of nothing play tricks on the eyes!
-Start exploring straight away, visiting the Train Cemetery and then Colchani

-Village where you will observe the process of salt extraction by hand.
+Start exploring straight away, visiting the Train Cemetery and then Colchani Village where you will observe the process of salt extraction by hand.

-After, stop at the Salt Museum at Playa Blanca, where you will visit the ancient mummies of Tunupa Volcano on Incahuasi Island.
-After your tour, you will check into your hotel, made entirely out of salt, here is where you will spend the night.
+After, you have a stop at the Salt Museum at Playa Blanca then visit the ancient mummies of Tunupa Volcano on Incahuasi Island.
+After your tour, you will check into your hotel - made entirely out of salt - where you will spend the night.